Are Smartphones Damaging Your Relationship?

-A pleasing text, a social update or a like on one of our posts make us feel good about ourselves.
+A pleasing text, a social update or a like on one of our posts makes us feel good about ourselves.
 We feel a sense of achievement and validation.
-We need more of these feelings, and our phones offer endless possibilities to trigger a dopamine release.
+Needing more of these feelings, our phones offer endless possibilities to trigger a dopamine release.

 It is also shown that higher levels of technology are associated with relationship conflict and produce lower relationship satisfaction.
-It is also believed that high technology use reduces people’s satisfaction with life in general and leads to depression.
+High technology use it is believed, generally reduces people’s satisfaction with life and leads to depression.

 When we pay more attention to our phone than our partner, it becomes like rejection in our partner’s eyes.
 It screams the message that you’re more interested in your phone than them, and they’re simply not worthy of your attention.

-Rejection on whatever level it occurs tends to be painful.
-Hurt feelings result in the mood dropping, and you start to question your self-esteem.
+Rejection, on whatever level it occurs, tends to be painful.
+Hurt feelings result in the mood dropping, and you start questioning your self-esteem.
 Over time anger and resentment result.
-No wonder the relationship satisfaction drops and depression increases.
+No wonder relationship satisfaction drops and depression increases.

 Resolving the conflict

-Sit down with your partner and determine to what extent the use of smart phones is impacting your relationship.
-Do this with the understanding that at times using a smartphone is essential.
+Sit down with your partner and determine to what extent smartphone use impacts your relationship.
+Do this with the understanding that, at times using a smartphone is essential.

-Work out what is essential use and what is use that is merely distracting from and affecting the relationship
+Work out what is essential use and what is used that is merely distracting from and affecting the relationship.

-Next address the concept of a balance between what is essential in regards to your phones and what is needed to strengthen your relationship.
+Next, address the concept of a balance between what is essential in regard to your phones and what is needed to strengthen your relationship.
 Non-essential use of the telephone at times when we should be interacting with our partners damages the relationship.
 So work out what is an appropriate way of managing the non-essential use of the phone.

 Always ensure that there are contingency plans when emergencies arise that might need the phone to have priority over the relationship.
-For example having a family member in the hospital means that you need to be always contactable.
+For example, having a family member in the hospital means you must always be contactable.